 You might be familiar with the term ‘remarketing’ or ‘retargeting’ and you may have read countless articles about the topic.
 If so, this isn’t the article for you.
 However, if you need a crash course, you are in the right place!
 This guide is designed for beginner-level audiences and to be your team’s tactical go-to.

 Retargeting, also known as remarketing, are banner ads that target you after you’ve visited a company’s website.
 So after you visit a site like a golfing site – and move on to a site like CNN, you might see a banner ad for a golfing product.
 How this works is a bit more complicated.
 Let’s dive into how exactly retargeting works and how your company can start using it.

-Most people don't make a purchase decision on their first exposure to your product or service so retargeting allows you to present them with further messages or content to further expose them to what you do and what you have to offer.
-It means you can maximise the ROI on every visitor you have to your website or who clicks on one of your links.
-So it:-
+Most people don’t make a purchase decision on their first exposure to your product or service so retargeting allows you to present them with further messages or content to further expose them to what you do and what you have to offer.
+It means you can maximize the ROI on every visitor you have to your website or who clicks on one of your links.
+So it:

 Persistence pays off.
-In an era where our attention is diverted nearly every second to something new, it’s important to stay in the forefront of an individual’s thought.
+In an era where our attention is diverted nearly every second to something new, it’s important to stay at the forefront of an individual’s thought.
 Retargeting is an effective way to do so.

 |cookielawinfo-checbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|